secretGeek/today-i-learned-staging/git/file_too_large_I_want_to_remove_it.md

 	git rm BIGFILE.rpt
-	git commit -m "deleting the BIG file!"
+	git commit -m "Naively deleting the BIG file...
+THIS WON'T WORK!"

-If it was added in the most recent commit --
+If it was added in the most recent commit, hey it's easy -- amend like so:

 	git rm --cached myfolder/BIGFILE.rpt
 	git commit --amend -C HEAD